 The Castle of San Giovanni is a great spot to watch the sunset, if you don’t mind walking down uneven stairs at twilight.

 For those who are looking for even more adventure, consider hiking the Ladder of Kotor.
-This hike is 6 to 8 miles round trip, depending on how far you choose to hike up the mountain, but it ends with a walk down the city walls.
+This hike is 6 to 8 miles round trip, depending on how far you choose to hike up the mountain.
 Even though we managed to squeeze this in today, starting in the mid-afternoon, we do not recommend starting the hike so late in the day.
 This could be done the morning of day 2 (if you don’t mind missing out on some of the activities on day 2).

 Today ends with dinner in town.
 We highly recommend Ladovina Kitchen and Wine Bar.
 The food is excellent, the best we had in Kotor.
 This restaurant is located within walking distance of the old town, on Njegoseva near the traffic circle with E80.

 Today is a busy day and it helps to get an early start (9 am or earlier).

 Today starts with a scenic drive for one of the best views over the Bay of Kotor.
 From Kotor, head south out of town on P22 and turn left on P1 for a winding, climbing road that takes you high into the mountains behind Kotor.
 After a series of tight switchbacks you will have a stunning view over the Bay of Kotor.